zillow/sqs-log4j-handler/README.md

-A custom-built log4j appender that sends over log messages to a SQS queue
+A custom-built log4j appender that sends over log messages to a SQS queue (can be used to monitor Spark/Hadoop applications)
 ================================
 # Introduction
 From time to time, we want to monitor a remote application through its log messages in near realtime.
 For example, we could tunnel these log messages into Splunk and set up alerts monitor exceptions and warnings.
 `AWS Cloudwatch` is such a system, but comes with its limitations and specific requirements.
 This tiny little log4j appender library will allow you to set up a similar remote log monitor system with minimum cost (SQS is super cheap) with your JAVA application.
-For python application, check out (the python equivalent here)[https://github.com/zillow/python-sqs-logging-handler]
+For python application, check out [the python equivalent here](https://github.com/zillow/python-sqs-logging-handler)

 # Case study
-We use this log4j appender and its (python equivalent)[https://github.com/zillow/python-sqs-logging-handler] to monitor our EMR Spark applications.
+We use this log4j appender and its [python equivalent](https://github.com/zillow/python-sqs-logging-handler) to monitor our EMR Spark applications.
 Getting near-realtime log messages from Spark/Hadoop is difficult because log output from the executors are written to HDFS, and is only collectable when the application finishes.
-Only log outputs from the master node and other global status messages are tracked in realtime by `CloudWatch`.
-To solve this problem, we simply rolled up our own log4j appender.
+Only master node and other global status messages are tracked in realtime by `CloudWatch`.
+To solve this problem, we simply rolled up our own log4j appender so we can collect log4j output from all nodes in the EMR cluster.
 For more details, see usage section.

 # Scale of your application
 AWS SQS is NOT for large-scale message processing.
 You can use `AWS Kinesis` stream for large scale log messages, and pay a premium.